Our fears often hold us back from pursuing professional avenues of growth that could be otherwise available to us.

 Why not believe that if you are truly on your path and living your life in accord with your highest self then there is nothing that you can say or do that would not result in exactly what it needs to?

-It’s critical to learn to see situations and people more clearly, free of our constructed filters.
-The process of speaking about our fears at work allows us to explore the roots of these issues and to take back the power that these old patterns and belief systems have held over us for so long.
+It’s critical to learn to see situations and people more clearly.
+The process of speaking about our fears at work empowers us to explore the roots of these issues.
 It is true that they will probably never go away fully, but it is important to know that we can learn to work with ourselves in these situations and release the negative energy we hold around these patterns of thought and behavior.
-The path to belonging, and inclusion at the workplace begins with self-acceptance and a deep and unconditional love for all of the parts of who you are.
+The path to belonging and inclusion at the workplace begins with self-acceptance and a deep and unconditional love for all of the parts of who you are.

 Interested in reading more?
 Check out Diversity and inclusion: language is action.